m89mihaella/Code-Busters-Final-Project-MihaellaM-/README.md

 1. Access Entscape in your web browser at the specified URL: https://entscape-frontend.onrender.com
 2. Register through the registration form, adding your first and last name, desired username, E-mail and password.
-3. add your preference and eplore the universe of entertainment!
+3. add your preference and explore the universe of entertainment!
 4. when clicking on a title (a movie for example), we will show you whether there's a book related! and vise versa!
-5. add your favourites to your collection! and share it with your friends!
+5. add your favourites to your collection! and share it with your friends!.
 6. you can change your profile information and photo in the settings!

 In case you encounter any hiccups, please note that the registration form and the registration through other means such as google or facebook is under development.